 In the third century, The Roman Historian Cassius Dio tells us that the Jewish people rested on the day that the Romans called “the day of Saturn” (Cassius Dio, Roman History, 37.16.1-4).
-Saturn is the name given to the day of the week we call Saturday.
+Saturn is the name the Romans gave to the day of the week we presently call Saturday.

 In over 100 current and ancient languages, the word for Saturday is sanbat, sabatu, saptu, sabado, sabato, or a variation thereof.
 A chart below gives you a short list.
 Let’s take one example.
 In Spanish, sabado is the word for Saturday.
 The foundations for the Spanish language were formed starting in 711 AD when the Moors conquered Spain.
 From then to now, the name for Saturday has been unchanged.

 Indonesian – Sabtu

 Latin – Sabbatum

 Russian – Subota